FauxFaux/bloboperations/README.md

  you are concerned about this kind of performance, you should measure this in your environment, and let me know the results!

-For example, if one applications is busy writing to a specific key, and another application comes to write to that key, you might expect:
+For example, if one application is busy writing to a specific key, and another application comes to write to that key, you might expect: